-- To narrow the attainment gap between disadvantaged and non-disadvantaged pupils nationally and also within internal school data. - For all disadvantaged pupils in school to exceed nationally expected progress rates in order to reach Age Related Expectation at the end of Year 6.
+• To narrow the attainment gap between disadvantaged and non-disadvantaged pupils nationally and also within internal school data.

+• For all disadvantaged pupils in school to exceed nationally expected progress rates in order to narrow the gap between PP and non-PP pupils at the end of Year 6.